CMR insurance is a type of cover which allows hauliers and couriers to legally carry goods within Europe.

 This could result in you being charged with driving without insurance which could be subject to a fine, having your vehicle seized or prosecution.

 Yes.
-Under current international rules, Green Cards are physical paper documents printed on green paper.
+Under current international rules, Green Cards are physical paper documents.
 You may be required to show the physical document at the border when entering the EU, but this will be a decision for the border authorities to take.
 You may also be subject to police checks while driving abroad and you will also need to be able to present the document at the scene if you are involved in an accident.

 You should carry your V5 Vehicle Registration Document with you when driving abroad.
+It is also advisable to carry a copy of your Certificate of Insurance.
 In the event of a no deal Brexit you may also be required to have an International Driving Permit.
 This is available from the Post Office at a cost of £5.50 and must be applied for in person at a Post Office branch.

-More information is provided on the Post Office website at https://www.postoffice.co.uk/identity/international-driving-permit.
+More information is provided on the Post Office website at;

-The UK Government have provided some further guidance on the following website gov.uk/guidance/driving-in-the-eu-after-brexit.
+The UK Government have provided guidance around driving abroad on the following website;

 Getting your name out there locally is a great starting point.
 Whilst the majority of couriers are self-employed, they actually contract with different courier companies.
 You should have a look on the Courier Exchange website, which helps you find courier work, increase business, reduce costs, network and expand routes.
 It may take a while before your self-employed courier jobs really take off, but if you complete the job well demonstrating reliability and build up an excellent reputation, there will always be work with courier companies who heavily depend on reliable couriers.